 Dear “Pulling My Hair Out”:

-It may be small comfort, but you are certainly not alone — we hear from so many parents in similar situations through 1-on-1 Coaching.
+It may be small comfort, but you are certainly not alone — we hear from so many parents in similar situations through parent coaching.
 You have worked hard to provide for your child, and expect him to take some responsibility for himself, and to care about becoming independent.
-But the truth is, most teens don't think that way — they aren't yet motivated by the same things adults are.
-As James Lehman said in his article on Motivating the Unmotivated Child, your teen is motivated — he's just motivated to do what he wants, not what you want.
+But the truth is, most teens don’t think that way — they aren’t yet motivated by the same things adults are.
+As James Lehman said in his article on Motivating the Unmotivated Child, your teen is motivated — he’s just motivated to do what he wants, not what you want.
 If you think about it, why should your older child follow through with work or school?
 If he can live at home, be warm and fed, and have no adult responsibilities, why would he want to change that?
 With that ideal situation at home, there is no reason to face the challenges and anxieties of becoming an adult.